leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

 ```

 ###Delete a bucket
 A simple way to delete bucket using ``deleteBucket(bucketName)`` method.
-For more detail information you can refer this [page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#deleteBucket(java.lang.String)).
+For more detail information, you can refer [this page](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html#deleteBucket(java.lang.String)).

 ```java
     // DELETE a bucket from the LeoFS